bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/r/RatedFrequency_2e0YIS0SP8ffTho62YkBSL/Documentation.md

-Frequency at which an ac electric power system reaches its optimum operating condition.
+Frequency at which an AC electric power system reaches its optimum operating condition.